 The first step is to determine two attributes you’ll use as the basis for comparison.
 Next, you plot where your product and those of your competitors fall on the spectrum of those two attributes.

 Here we can see a competitor analysis framework example that maps perceptions of quality against price:

 When to Use Perceptual Mapping

-Perceptual mapping is useful for understanding how your customers perceive your product offering in relation to your competitors’.
+Perceptual mapping helps understand how your customers perceive your product offering in relation to your competitors.
 Market researchers use perceptual mapping to show the results of customer input they have collected.

-As a marketer, you will find mapping useful when you want to understand how customers really view you and your competitors.
-This will help you understand whether your existing positioning strategy is registering with your target audience.
+As a marketer, mapping helps understand how customers view you and your competitors.
+This will help you know whether your existing positioning strategy is registering with your target audience.
 It can also provide insight into gaps to target.

 Finding the Right Competitive Analysis Framework is Just the First Step

 Once you identify the competitive analysis framework that fits your situation, you’ll need to start researching.
 We offer valuable tools and guides to help you gather data and analyze your competitors’ online presence.

 Here are a few of our best guides: